 On consolidation, assets and liabilities are translated into Kuwaiti Dinar at the closing rate at the reporting date.
 Income and expenses have been translated into Kuwaiti Dinar at the average rate over the reporting period.
-Exchange differences are charged/credited to consolidated statement of profit or loss and other comprehensive income and recognised in the foreign currency translation reserve in equity.
-On disposal of a foreign operation, the related cumulative translation differences recognised in consolidated statement of changes in equity are reclassified to consolidated statement of profit or loss and are recognised as part of the gain or loss on disposal.
+Exchange differences are charged/credited to consolidated statement of other comprehensive income and recognized in the foreign currency translation reserve in equity.
+On disposal of a foreign operation, the related cumulative translation differences recognized in consolidated statement of changes in equity are reclassified to consolidated statement of profit or loss and are recognized as part of the gain or loss on disposal.

-4-18 Qard Hassan to policyholders
+4.18 Qard Hassan to policyholders